The specific requirements for poultry meat production are set down in Annex III, Section II of Retained EU Regulation 853/2004:

 However, slaughtering your animals on farm also requires you to hold a certificate of competence for this activity.

 As this is a food business activity farmers need to be registered with their local authority for the activities proposed.
-If butchering the birds, businesses need to have a food safety management system based on hazard analysis principles (HACCP) as required by Regulation (EC) 852/2004.
+If butchering the birds, businesses need to have a food safety management system based on hazard analysis principles (HACCP) as required by Retained EU Regulation 852/2004.

 There are also specific labelling and record keeping requirements that apply to those seeking to make use of this specific exemption.
 These requirements are that: